Car Air Conditioning Service

 By getting an annual Car air conditioner service you can assist prevention of costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioner actually saves you money because it reduces the amount of fuel being burned.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can alert you to any items that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can alert you to any items that may need replacement in the near future or those that are already worn beyond repair.

-Southern Highlands Service Centre in Mittagong are qualified to take charge of air conditioning repairs, services and regas on most makes and models.
+Southern Highlands Service Centre in Mittagong are qualified to take charge of air conditioning repairs, services and regas on most makes and models (AU42890).

 Air Conditioning FAQ's